How Gecko Discovered 30 0-Day Vulnerabilities No AppSec Tool Found

 Application Security is Collapsing

+Modern development has outpaced traditional SAST capabilities.
+Software is becoming more complex, distributed, and increasingly generated by AI, and our current SAST tools are limited to pattern-based scanning, forcing teams to fall behind.
+Anyone who's used SAST tools knows the issues of high false positives while missing entire classes of vulnerabilities like AuthN/Z bypasses or privilege escalations.
 For many security teams, the challenges are all too familiar.
-Teams need to understand the code their business produces to protect it, but are forced to use a mashup of solutions that are incapable.
 Every day, defenders waste hours tuning brittle rules, manually reviewing false positives, only to still miss the vulnerabilities that actually matter.
 This wasted effort isn't just a headache; it translates directly into delayed releases, overtime costs, and risk of compliance fines when critical flaws slip through.

 Taking on an industry problem